GaryKZhu/citationcode/README.md

 # citationcode

-citationparse.ipynb

-**Features:**
+You will have to change directory variable to the directory of unarXive-2020/papers on your local.

+Step 1: createdb.ipynb: Creates databases.
-Read file, parse it into sentences, fixes wrong formatting of the text file

-Finds all citations in that sentences.
+Step 2: sentenceparse.ipynb: Reads files, parses it into sentencess, fixes wrong formatting of the text files.
+Finds all citations in sentences.

-Detects the FTFTF pattern.
+Step 3: citationparse.ipynb: Detects the FTFTF pattern.

-**To do**

-Different data format

-Ability to loop through all of the files in a folder

 **citation.db** - Contains the sentences of the FTFTF pattern, and contains the unique sentence id of the sentences that have citations, Also contains the arxiv of the original paper